magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 "The pâte à choux has collapsed a little," Gracie murmured.

-"And the ganache—un peu trop liquide," Walter replied gravely.
+"And the ganache...un peu trop liquide," Walter replied gravely.

 I blinked.
 "The what?"